JorgeMRobles/LLMExample/README.md

-You need install chainlit and ctransformers.
+You need to install chainlit and ctransformers.
+If you are going to use chainlit, you have to deploy the app as described at the beginning of the code.